thesadru/genshin.py/docs/genshinapi.md

     "+ any user agent"
     "+ host, just point to base url"

-### DS
+### DS <a name="DS"></a>
-Genshins dynamic salt for headers there is a web version and one for the app the dynamic salt, the web version is used for endpoints that are on the web and app ...
+Genshins dynamic secret for headers there is a web version and one for the app the dynamic secret, the web version is used for endpoints that are on the web and app ...

 |Salt Type| Salt Value|
 |--|--|